-Base salaries provide executives with a fixed level of monthly cash income.
-While the Compensation Committee is aware of competitive levels, actual salary levels are based on factors including tenure, individual performance and level and scope of responsibility.
+Base salaries provide executives with a fixed level of cash income.
+While the Compensation Committee is aware of competitive levels, actual salary levels are based on numerous factors including tenure, individual performance and level and scope of responsibility.
 The Company does not give specific weights to these factors.
-The Compensation Committee determines median base salary levels by having Frederic Cook conduct a comprehensive review of information provided in proxy statements filed by our peer companies.
+The Compensation Committee determines median base salary levels by having F.W.
+Cook conduct a comprehensive review of information provided in proxy statements filed by our peer companies.
 Generally, each executive is reviewed by the Compensation Committee individually on an annual basis.
-Salary adjustments are based on the individual's experience and background, the individual's performance during the prior year, the general movement of salaries in the marketplace, our financial position and, for each executive other than the chief executive officer, the recommendations of our chief executive officer.
-The Compensation Committee does not establish specific, individual goals for the Company's named executive officers, other than the chief executive officer (see "Compensation of the Chief Executive Officer" below for a discussion of the chief executive officer's goals).
-The Compensation Committee's analysis of the individual performance of any particular named executive officer is subjective in nature and takes into account the recommendations of the chief executive officer (other than with respect to him).
+Salary adjustments are based on the individual's experience and background, the individual's performance during the prior year, the general movement of salaries in the marketplace, our financial position and, for each executive other than the Chief Executive Officer, the recommendations of our Chief Executive Officer.
+The Compensation Committee does not establish specific, individual goals for the Company's named executive officers, other than the Chief Executive Officer (see "Compensation of the Chief Executive Officer" below for a discussion of the Chief Executive Officer's goals).
+The Compensation Committee's analysis of the individual performance of any particular named executive officer is subjective in nature and takes into account the recommendations of the Chief Executive Officer (other than with respect to himself).
 As a result of these factors, an executive's base salary may be above or below the targeted median at any point in time.